Mixing puppies and older dogs can be like creating the perfect PB&J… or it can be more like trying to blend oil and water!

 Your new puppy ‘harasses’ your older dog

-Most good-natured adult dogs will take a certain amount of this puppy silliness before putting their paw down, but this is where your older dog’s personality may be a factor in how much he’ll tolerate.
+Most good-natured adult dogs take a certain amount of puppy silliness before putting their paw down.
+However, your older dog’s personality may be a factor in how much he’ll tolerate.

 You usually don’t need to interfere too much here unless the puppy is getting too rough and he’s hurting your older dog.